futurestages/OnBoardXR_Landing_Page/docs/dev-with-us.md

 ## Quick Start

-We are happy to receive contributions to the Hubs platform in a number of different ways as outlined below.
+We are happy to receive contributions to the OnBoardXR platform in a number of different ways as outlined below.
 Please note that all contributions are subject to approval by the project maintainers.
-We ask (but do not require) that those interested in contributing to Hubs consider joining the public [Hubs Discord chat server](https://discord.gg/wHmY4nd) to connect with the dev team, ask questions, and view discussions about work being done on the project.
+We ask (but do not require) that those interested in contributing to Hubs consider joining the public [OnBoardXR Discord chat server](https://discord.gg/) to connect with the dev team, ask questions, and view discussions about work being done on the project.

 ### 💻 Code Contributions
 Hubs has a client-server architecture that gives multiple users the ability to connect to a shared room on the server.
 If you are interested in contributing to the Hubs client, follow the instructions in the [Readme](https://github.com/mozilla/hubs#readme) to get started.
 If you want to contribute to the networking or infrastructure, consider looking at the [reticulum](https://github.com/mozilla/reticulum) or [Dialog](https://github.com/mozilla/dialog) repositories.
 If you are interested in working on the code for Spoke, the 3D editor used to create custom environments for Hubs rooms, explore the [Spoke](https://github.com/mozilla/spoke) repository.